awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 To find the public DNS name or IP address of your instance and the user name that you should use to connect to your instance, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.

 **Install an SSH client on your local computer as needed**
 Your local computer might have an SSH client installed by default\.
 You can verify this by typing ssh at the command line\.
-If your compute doesn't recognize the command, you can install an SSH client\.
+If your computer doesn't recognize the command, you can install an SSH client\.
 + Recent versions of Windows Server 2019 and Windows 10 \- OpenSSH is included as an installable component\.
 For information, see [OpenSSH in Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview)\.
 + Earlier versions of Windows \- Download and install OpenSSH\.
 For more information, see [Win32\-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH/wiki)\.
 + Linux and macOS X \- Download and install OpenSSH\.
 For more information, see [http://www\.openssh\.com](http://www.openssh.com/)\.